calvinchankf/JSConcepts/js-knowledge/react/readme.md

 ✅ Call Hooks from custom Hooks (we’ll learn about them on the next page).
 By following this rule, you ensure that all stateful logic in a component is clearly visible from its source code.

+## Server Side Rendering vs Client Side Rendering

+#### Rendering Process

+✅ SSR: the server generates the HTML content for a web page and sends the fully rendered page to the client's browser.
+❌ CSR: 2-round trips are needed to download the whole page with content

+#### Performance / User Experience

+✅ SSR: Fast initial page load, 1 round trip is needed to receive a fully rendered page from server ✅ CSR: Slow initial page load, but faster loading time on subsequent page/components update

+#### Search Engine Optimization (SEO)

+✅ SSR: SEO-friendly because search engines can easily crawl and index the content since it's present in the initial HTML ❌ CSR: challenging for search engines

+#### Development and Maintenance

+❌ SSR: Developers need to consider handling data either on server side or on client side, which add complexity to the project ✅ CSR: Everything happens on client side, easier to manage

 ## React Context vs Redux

 ### React Context